rtodosic/CosmosCli/README.md

 ## Sample script to update properties

-The following is a PowerShell script to update a **price** property and the **name** property of to all the documents in a container.
+The following is a PowerShell script to update a **price** property and the **name** property of all the documents in a container.
 Note that the endpoint and key have been removed to make it shorter.

 ```powershell
 while (-not (Test-Path .\continuationToken.txt) -or (Get-Item .\continuationToken.txt).Length -ne 0) {